Equity profitability score

 From an assets point of view, economic profitability can be defined, as we have already seen, considering the funds generated by the company's assets, regardless of how they are financed.
 It is also possible to see this magnitude from the point of view of liabilities.
 From this point of view, the profitability can be seen as the remuneration that the company can distribute to all the owners of the capital, that is to say, all sources that finance the company assets.

 Difference with financial profitability

-To understand the difference between economic profitability (measured with the Profitability score) and the financial profitability (measured with the Financial profitability score we have to consider this profitability from the point of view of liabilities.
+To understand the difference between economic profitability (measured with the Firm profitability score) and the financial profitability (measured with the Equity profitability score we have to consider this profitability from the point of view of liabilities.
 While the economic profitability measured the potential remuneration to all the finanicing sources of the company's assets, the financial profitability only considers in its calculation the potencial remuneration to the holders of the equity of the company (shareholders).

 Relationship between economic and financial profitability